abel1130/Bento-Grid/README.md

 7. Sofoniyas Engdashet - 12A
 8. Surafel - 12A
 9. Zerubabel - 12A

-10.
-simple discription [This template is a Bento-style grid layout designed for a social media management or marketing platform.
+This template is a Bento-style grid layout designed for a social media management or marketing platform.
-👉 It’s a modern, colorful landing page layout that promotes a tool for automating and optimizing social media content.]
+👉 It’s a modern, colorful landing page layout that promotes a tool for automating and optimizing social media content.